Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 Wondering what a game looks like?
 Here are some of our test games.

-{{% figure alt="Three finished games of Starry Skylines" url="page/starryskylines_finishedgames" %}}

-<span style="opacity: 0.75; font-style: italic; font-size: 0.75em; display: inline-block;">(Yeah, we couldn't find any white paper, therefore we used yellow ones.
-This is a section of the campaign I played with two players; there are more games on the backside of these papers.)</span>
+About the screenshots of real games: yeah, we couldn't find any white paper, therefore we used yellow ones.
+This is a section of the campaign I played with two players; there are more games on the backside of these papers.

-{{% /section-centered %}}